Scholarships and Exchanges

 More than 2000 Australian students have received SAGSE scholarships since 1967.
 The scholarships are presented at an Annual Gala Banquet in the presence of sponsors, families and invited dignitaries.
 The recipients report back to SAGSE at a De-Briefing each March, which is open to the public.
 The students join GASS Victoria, former recipients of the scholarship.
 An Alumni for past recipients was established in 2010 and the members funded a scholarship that year.

 Information is sent out via AGTV electronic networks.
 Find information about the application process for SAGSE Scholarships in Victoria on their website.
+The process involves an application, interview with a panel, then a presentation banquet in October.

 If you are in Year 10, 11 or 12, you should consider hosting an exchange student from Germany.
 Hosting is a rewarding intercultural experience in itself, and It will fast-track your application to an interview if you are interested.
-More information on their website.

-SAGSE Scholarship De-Briefing 2013
+SAGSE Scholarship De-Briefings

 If you are interested, you should go to hear about the recently returned scholarship winners talk about their experiences.
+This usually occurs in March at a school in Melbourne.

 But wait - there's more!